Yuriy-Solodovnik/Portfolio/README.md

-## Just a little information about me
-My very own personal website.
+P.S.
+[Move the mouse over the content of the blocks of LIKES and DISLIKES]## Just a little information about me My very own personal website.
 Basically this is just a resume.
 Well, you may be here for three reasons :smile::